nfdz/excel_for_flutter_localizations/README.md

 ### Breakdown of the Rules

-- The source of truth is the ARB file declared as template (`template-arb-file`) => **This file will never be modified by this tool**
+- The source of truth is the ARB file declared as template (`template-arb-file`) → *This file will never be modified by this tool*
-- When a translation entry is in Excel and in the ARB file of its language => **The one in Excel will be used**
+- When a translation entry is in the Excel and in the ARB file of its language → *The one in Excel will be used*
-- When a translation entry is not present in the ARB template file => **It will be deleted from Excel and all other ARBs**
+- When a translation entry is not present in the ARB template file → *It will be deleted from Excel and all other ARBs*
-- When a translation entry is not present in Excel but is present in the translated ARBs => **The present translations will be used for the ARBs and for the Excel**
+- When a translation entry is not present in Excel but is present in the translated ARBs → *The present translations will be used for the ARBs and for the Excel*
-- When a translation entry has changed its text in the reference language (`template-arb-file`) => **This translation will be updated in Excel**
+- When a translation entry has changed its text in the reference language (`template-arb-file`) → *This translation will be updated in the Excel*
   - Be careful because the rest of the languages ​​will continue to use the value they have in Excel.
 To update the translations, the idea is to go through the Excel.

 #### New and Fuzzy Translations